A saturation-absorption rubidium magnetometer with multilevel optical Bloch-equation modeling for intermediate-to-high fields: Outlook

-The future development of SASHMAG will focus on enhancing the sensor's performance and achieving full system autonomy.
-We aim to develop optical interrogation schemes that increase both measurement sensitivity and bandwidth.
-Bandwidth improvement is particularly critical for capturing transient magnetic field fluctuations in dynamic environments.
-We plan to deploy a Machine Learning (ML) method to create a completely autonomous sensing system.
-Since the OBE model validated in this work accurately captures the signal behavior, it will be used to generate massive, high-quality synthetic datasets for training purposes.
-We will train neural networks on this data to automatically detect peak positions and estimate the magnetic field without human intervention.
-This hybrid approach, combining rigorous atomic physics with the speed of AI, will enable robust, real-time magnetometry suitable for advanced industrial and scientific applications.
+Future development of SASHMAG will focus on enhancing the sensor's performance and achieving full system autonomy.
+To increase both measurement sensitivity and bandwidth, optical interrogation schemes involving electro-optic modulation can be used \cite{staerkind2024high}, achieving high bandwidth to capture transient magnetic field fluctuations relevant to MHD detection in the plasma environments.
+Since the OBE model validated in this work accurately captures field-dependent SAS lineshapes, it can be used to generate synthetic training data for machine-learning approaches to peak identification and field interference.
+This would enable real-time field estimation without human-supervised peak fitting, a natural direction for autonomous deployment \cite{li2020intelligent}.